If you’re looking at what to do in Santa Barbara and you only have a weekend, this post is for you!

-I love Santa Barbara, also known as the American Riviera, but it’s been about eight years since I was last here so as you can imagine, a lot has happened to this west coast California city between drinks – and drink we did, with too many wineries to choose from!
+I love Santa Barbara, also known as the American Riviera, but it’s been about eight years since I was last here so as you can imagine, a lot has happened to this west coast California city between drinks – and drink we did, with too many Santa Barbara wineries to choose from!

-In two days I had to be ruthless about what I was going to focus my time on, and that meant not much time for shopping but plenty of time for local wineries and some great dining!
+In two days I had to be ruthless about what I was going to focus my time on, and that meant not much time for shopping but plenty of time for tasting at local wineries and some great dining!

 Where is Santa Barbara?